 Our goal is to offer a set of digital services and a smooth and unified communication experience, empowering forcibly displaced and stateless people through:

-• Accessible protection services: Digital access to key services tailored for displaced and stateless communities.
+• Accessible protection services tailored for each operational context.

-• Multi-channel communication with communities: Engagement with UNHCR through communication channels such as websites, messaging apps, contact centres, kiosks, and social media.
+• Multi-channel communication through websites, messaging apps, contact centres, and kiosks.

-• Effective feedback mechanisms: Feedback channels through various platforms, ensuring that communities’ voices are heard and can be acted upon.
+• Effective feedback mechanisms to ensure forcibly displaced and stateless people’s voices are heard and can be acted upon.

-• Enhanced access to solutions: Enabling forcibly displaced and stateless people to proactively learn about opportunities and solutions applicable to them, including education pathways, labour mobility schemes, and family reunification.
+• Enhanced access to solutions by enabling forcibly displaced and stateless people to proactively learn about opportunities and solutions available and applicable to them.

 An asylum-seeker creating her Movilidad Segura account.
 UNHCR/Ana Carolina Tome Pires